 Since reading Parenting I have come to look at it from a different perspective.
 Through a God lens, if you will.
 Not that my kids no longer have to be obedient and they can do whatever they want, but that I need to be dealing more with the heart issue (character) than the surface issue (behavior).

 I homeschool because I am called to, but everything else has to fall in line with God’s plan for them as well or it just doesn’t work.
 I need to pull back a little bit and give them room to be who that is.
-More coming along side them and less barking orders.
-Treading along the lines of these key gospel parenting principles.
+More coming alongside them and less barking orders.
+Treading along the lines of these key gospel parenting principles and moving towards parenting success.

 Gospel Parenting Principles